useblocks/bazel-drives-sphinx/projects/integration/index.rst

 Integration project
 ===================

-This is the Integration project.
+This is the integration project that combines documentation from multiple components.

 .. toctree::
-    :caption: Contents
+   :caption: Project Components
    :glob:

-    **/index
+   */docs/index